hugues31/coinnect/README.md

 Your contribution is highly appreciated.
 Do not hesitate to open an issue or a pull request.
-Note that any contribution submitted for inclusion in the project will be licensed according to the terms given in [LICENSE.md](LICENSE.md).
+Note that any contribution submitted for inclusion in the project will be licensed according to the terms given in [LICENSE](LICENSE).

 ## Disclaimer
 This SOFTWARE PRODUCT is provided by THE PROVIDER "as is" and "with all faults."